nccadman19/southville-sporting-club/README.md

 The contact us page has the following features:

-A form for the user to fill out to get in contact with the brand.
+A user-friendly form has been integrated with Postmark, allowing users to submit inquiries directly through the platform.

-Information about the location and opening times of the store.
+Information about the location and opening times of the store is also available on the contact us page.

 <details>
 <summary>View Here</summary>